“If you want to make God laugh, tell him about your plans.” Woody Allen.

 The ice took down hundreds of thousands of trees, all power lines, telephone service, etc. I got to go home Thursday.
 We had another event like the one this week in 1982.
 It took my spouse just five hours to make it home then, but the drive was shorter.

-Two points: first, though hundreds of thousands of people were dramatically inconvienced and in other cases really suffered, it was eerily quiet, except for small groups of people talking.
+Two points: First, though hundreds of thousands of people were dramatically inconvenienced and in other cases really suffered, it was eerily quiet, except for small groups of people talking.
 No car horns, no yelling.
 Second, there was a lot of helping and cooperation.

 Social media was in overdrive to make sure kids were fed and warm, diabetics got there insulin, etc. I have no doubt our governor and Mayor will make different decisions next time, but I also know them both to be good people who did their best based on the information they had.